Z5 II - Z30 - What are the real differences?

 Discussions about the sensor sizes in the net are easy to find.
 I added some remarks to this topic in this blog too.
 It is too easy to say that it does not matter because it is the photographer that matters in the end.
 As true as this is, smaller sensors have some practical consequences.
 Since my recent purchase of a Z30 and a lot of pictures later, I need to summarize my experience.
 Was it worth it?

 The primary reason I bought this camera is the size and the weight.
-Below is a comparison of the size of two equivalent setups.
-The weights are also quite different, 1200g against 750g.
+Below is a comparison of two equivalent setups.
+The weights are quite different too, 1200g against 750g.
 For me, that matters.
-We have the first major difference.
 The contrast is striking if you use the smaller one for a while.
-This second body is for the bag, and I am not carrying a big one around.
-Even on a neck strap the difference if enormous, if you carry the combo all day.
+This second body is for the bag.
+Even on a neck strap, the difference if enormous if you carry the combo all day.

 ![]() |